-NZ Documentary Photographer of the Year
+NZIPP Documentary Photographer of the Year

-The Documentary Category is for Purist entries
+The Documentary Category is for PURIST entries

 Photographs that recognise the genre of documentary photography, and depict some aspect of the human condition.
 Entries may include: press, news, events, street, travel, birth, sport and wedding photography.
 This category is intended for thought-provoking images of real life, interesting people, places and other non-fiction stories.

-» Entries may be commissioned or self-commissioned;
+» Entries may be commissioned or self-commissioned.

 » There must be no attempt to misrepresent reality by disguising elements or manipulating the content,

-» An entry may be presented as a series, such as diptychs, triptychs, etc;
+» An entry may be presented as a series, such as diptychs, triptychs, etc.

 » In-camera multiple exposures are permitted where their use adds a layer of storytelling (an example of this is the work of Daniella Zalcman)

-» Except where specified as permitted above, entries must comply with all rules, entry terms & conditions, and the In-Camera – Purist entry criteria;
+» Except where specified as permitted above, entries must comply with all rules, entry terms & conditions, and the In-Camera – Purist entry criteria.

 Permitted post-production techniques:

-Tonal control - exposure, contrast
+• Tonal control - exposure, contrast

-Colour control - saturation, vibrance, hue, temperature
+• Colour control - saturation, vibrance, hue, temperature

-Black & white conversion
+• Black & white conversion

-Elimination of dust spots and scratches
+• Elimination of dust spots and scratches

-Adjustments made in Lightroom, RAW, auto adjustments
+• Minimal adjustments made in Lightroom, RAW, auto adjustments

 Permitted camera techniques:

-Direct capture to polaroids and plates – will require digital reproduction
+• Direct capture to Polaroids and Plates - will require digital reproduction

-In-camera multiple exposure, with frames captured in sequence
+• In-camera multiple exposure, with frames captured in sequence

-Use of third-party presets/plugins, such as Nik and Luminar, are not permitted
+• Use of third-party presets/plugins, such as Nik and Luminar, are not permitted

 • Use of in-camera filter captures